swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

    * To implement a category in Swift, use `@_objcImplementation(CategoryName) extension ClassName`.

+The members of an `@_objcImplementation` extension should fall into one of three categories:

+* **Swift-only members** include any member marked `final`.
+These are not `@objc` or `dynamic` and are only callable from Swift.
+Use these for Swift-only APIs, random helper methods, etc.

+* **ObjC helper members** include any non-`final` member marked `fileprivate` or `private`.
+These are implicitly `@objc dynamic`.
+Use these for action methods, selector-based callbacks, and other situations where you need a helper method to be accessible from an Objective-C message.

+* **Member implementations** include any other non-`final` member.
+These are implicitly `@objc dynamic` and must match a member declared in the Objective-C header.
+Use these to implement the APIs declared in your headers.
+Swift will emit an error if these don't match your headers.

+Notes:

-   * We should think about Objective-C generics.
+* We don't currently plan to support ObjC generics.

-4. Every member of an `@_objcImplementation` extension should be either `@objc` or `final`.
-The `final` members can be made `public` if you want to expose them to Swift clients.
-The `@objc` members are implicitly `dynamic`.

-   * Eventually, we'd like to allow members which are not explicitly marked `@objc`.
-The compiler will check that they match something declared in the header, and if they do, it will automatically apply appropriate attributes.
-     If not, it will reject them.
-Members with an explicit `@objc` will not be checked, so you can define helpers that are callable by selector but not in any header.

 * Eventually, we want the main `@_objcImplementation` extension to be able to declare stored properties that aren't in the interface.
 We also want `final` stored properties to be allowed to be resilent Swift types, but it's not clear how to achieve that without boxing them in `__SwiftValue` (which we might do as a stopgap).

-   * We should think about ObjC `direct` members.
+* We should think about ObjC "direct" members, but that would probably require a way to spell this in Swift.

-   * Access control design for ObjC methods TBD.

 ## `@_objc_non_lazy_realization`